Top view of most addictive foods.

 Potato Chips

 If we talk on a global level, potato chips are at the top of the list of the most addictive foods.
 Yes, you heard it right!
-According to this PubMed article, ultra-processed food like potato chips are highly addictive.
+According to PubMed, ultra-processed food like potato chips are highly addictive.
 It is because they are high in salt and oil, making it unhealthy for you.
 Eating potato chips often can lead to obesity and heart diseases.

 Salt